Code-Institute-Submissions/milestoneproject1-4/README.md

 ### What is this website for?

-This is a website to showcase the photography of Daniel van Duinkerken.
+This is a website to showcase the photography work of Daniel van Duinkerken.

 ### What does it do?

-This website provides people with a portfolio of Daniel van Duinkerken's work, information about him, links to his social media accounts and ways to contact him
+This website provides people with a portfolio of Daniel van Duinkerken's work, basic information about him, links to his social media accounts and ways to contact him

 ### How does it work